abak-press/findit/README.md

   cache_key do
     [@user.id, @query] # here you put any stuff that result of finder depend on it end

-  cache_tags do
-    {user_id: @user.id} # cache tags for invalidation from rails-cache-tags gem end

-  # Or/And you can use time invalidation
-  expire_in 30.minutes # just value

   # custom initializer, do whatever you want here
   def initialize(user, options = {})